 - By having sex.
 You may become infected if you have vaginal, anal or oral sex with an infected partner whose blood, semen or vaginal secretions enter your body.
 The virus can enter your body through mouth sores or small tears that sometimes develop in the rectum or vagina during sexual activity.

 - By sharing needles.
-Sharing contaminated IV drug paraphernalia (needles and syringes) puts you at high risk of HIV and other infectious diseases, such as hepatitis.
+Sharing contaminated injection drug paraphernalia (needles and syringes) puts you at high risk of HIV and other infectious diseases, such as hepatitis.

 - From blood transfusions.
 In some cases, the virus may be transmitted through blood transfusions.
-American hospitals and blood banks now screen the blood supply for HIV antibodies, so this risk is very small.
+Hospitals and blood banks screen the blood supply for HIV, so this risk is very small in the U.S. and other upper-middle-income countries.
+The risk may be higher in low-income countries that are not able to screen all donated blood.

 How HIV doesn't spread